liuzrcc/PIRE/README.md

 ## PIRE: Adversarial Queries for Blocking Content-based Image Retrieval (CBIR).

-This repository release the pytorch code for PIRE that generates adversarial examples for neural feature-based CBIR.
+This repository releases the pytorch implementation for PIRE that generates adversarial examples for neural feature-based CBIR.
 Now PIRE only supports to generate adversarial queries for state-of-the-art CNN image retrieval method GeM.

 GeM neural feature extraction code and pre-trained ResNet-101-GeM model refer to: